 View our Locksmith Training Course Costs and Dates on which the courses commence.

-For more information on this course please contact us or call us on 0800 783 14 98
+For more information on our course please contact us or call us on 0800 783 14 98

 Recommended Further Reading

 - I’m interested in becoming a locksmith what should I do?

 - 10 Locksmith Career Tips from the MLA

 - Details on the UKs first Locksmith Apprenticeship

 - Locksmith Training And Qualification Advice